Fonemine/documentation/cpq_admin.md

 ### Product Categories

-Product Categories  are hierarchal groupings of products.
+Product Categories in MobileForce CPQ are hierarchal groupings of products.
 A product category can be nested within another category.
 Products can belong to multiple product categories.
 For a product to be usable, it must belong to at least one product category.

 ![Create Product Category in MobileForce CPQ](/images/add_product_category.png)